 The duration of the internship is for 6 to 9 months.
 The start date of the internship period can be determined in consultation with the supervisor.

-- Undergoing studies at University in Mechanical or Process Engineering or a data scientist with an affinity for engineering
+- Undergoing studies at University in Mechanical or Process Engineering or related fields

 - Background in programming such as MATLAB or Python